mchjohnson13/Group05/README.md

 C. How does demographic / location effect video game sales?
 - What part of the world plays / purchases the most games?
 - What demographic plays / purchases the most video games?
 ---
-### Communication protocols
-* Slack
-  - Comunication outside of Zoom meetings are done through Slack.
-This is used to give general updates about where we are at on our specific portions and set up meeting times, as well as to alert others about commit/merges to the repository.
-* Zoom
-  - Any group meetings outside of the regularly scheduled class are done through Zoom meetings.
----
 ### Machine Learning Model and Data Scrape
 [Metacritic_ETL.ipynb](./Notebooks/Metacritic_ETL.ipynb)